 Ingredients and substitutions for Passionfruit Mousse

-- Condensed milk: This mousse relies solely on dairy to make it thick which is where the sweetened condensed milk (along with the heavy cream) comes in to not just thicken the mousse, but also add a creaminess.
-This is a very traditional ingredient in many recipes in Brazil, however, you could substitute with gelatin and milk, but this would likely change the structure and traditional flavor of the dish and I have not tried this so cannot suggest what the result would be.
+- Condensed milk: This mousse relies solely on dairy to make it thick.
+The sweetened condensed milk (along with the heavy cream) thickens the mousse and adds a creaminess.
+You could replace with gelatin and milk, but this would likely change the structure and traditional flavor.
+It has not been tested in my kitchen so the final results of this change cannot be guaranteed.

 - Heavy cream: The traditional way to make this in Brazil would be to use canned creme de leite or milk cream.
 The best substitute for those of us who cannot source this is heavy cream.

 - Sugar: The best sugar here is superfine or caster which helps dissolve into the cream and condensed milk during blending.
-You could half and half the sugar with light brown sugar and caster sugar as I do not recommend completely substituting with a different type of sugar in this dish.
+You could half and half the sugar with light brown sugar and caster sugar.
+It's not recommended to completely replace with a different type of sugar.

-- Passionfruit: Fresh passionfruit pulp works best here to make your syrup for the top of this dessert which simmers down until it’s thick and sticky and the flavor has been concentrated.
+- Passionfruit: Fresh passionfruit pulp works best to make your syrup, which cooks until itโs thick and sticky and the flavor has been concentrated.

-- Passionfruit juice: If you cannot source plain passionfruit juice you could sieve some of the passionfruit's, however, you want it to still have some body and not just be seeds, so it is not recommended to completely squeeze all the juice out of the fruit you have.
-Rather purchase a further 4 passionfruit and sieve 8 of your passionfruit's for the juice, adding the seeds to your 1 cup quantity needed for the syrup.
-The remaining portion of juice can be balanced out with a tropical mix that will lend similar flavors.
+- Passionfruit juice: If you cannot source plain passionfruit juice you could strain some of the passionfruit's.
+However, you want it to still have some body and not just be seeds, so it is not recommended to squeeze all the juice out of the fruit you have.
+Rather purchase a further 4 passionfruit and strain 8 of your passionfruit's for the juice, adding the seeds to your 1 cup quantity needed for the syrup.
+The remaining portion of juice needed can be balanced out with a tropical juice mix, (think: orange and mango or pineapple) that will result in a similar flavor.

 See recipe card for quantities.